ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 ## Introduction

 [GHC](https://www.haskell.org/ghc/) is a wonderful ~~compiler~~ platform for writing compilers and languages on.
-In addition to Haskell offering convenient syntactical abstractions for writing domain-specific languages with, the language itself and the internals of the compiler can be extended in many ways, letting users come up with mind-bending innovations in [scientific computing](http://conal.net/papers/compiling-to-categories/compiling-to-categories.pdf), [testing](https://hackage.haskell.org/package/inspection-testing) and [code editing](https://haskellwingman.dev/), among many other examples.
+In addition to Haskell offering convenient syntactic abstractions for writing domain-specific languages with, the language itself and the internals of the compiler can be extended in many ways, which let users come up with mind-bending innovations in [scientific computing](http://conal.net/papers/compiling-to-categories/compiling-to-categories.pdf), [testing](https://hackage.haskell.org/package/inspection-testing) and [code editing](https://haskellwingman.dev/), among many other examples.

-The compiler offers a [plugin system](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/extending_ghc.html#compiler-plugins) that lets users customize various aspect of the syntax analysis, typechecking and compilation to imperative code, without having to rebuild the compiler itself.
+The compiler offers a [plugin system](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/extending_ghc.html#compiler-plugins) that lets users customize various aspects of the syntax analysis, typechecking and compilation phases, without having to rebuild the compiler itself.

 While writing a GHC plugin that lets the user analyze and transform the Core representation of certain Haskell expressions, I found myself in need of a specific bit of machinery: how can the user _tell_ the compiler which expression to look for?
 Moreover, how to map the names of user-defined terms to the internal representation used by the compiler?

-It turns out `inspection-testing` provides this functionality as part of its user interface, and I will document it here both not to forget it and so that others might learn from it in the future.
+It turns out `inspection-testing` provides this functionality as part of its user interface, and I will document it here both to consolidate its details in my head and so that others might learn from it in the future.

-This post will also introduce things from both the `ghc` and `template-haskell` libraries as needed, so it should be useful to people who, like me, had zero experience in compiler internals and metaprogramming until the other day.
+This post will also introduce concepts from both the `ghc` and `template-haskell` libraries as needed, so it should be useful to those who, like me, had zero experience in compiler internals until the other day.

 Note on reproducibility : here I'm referring to GHC 9.0.1, some modules changed paths since GHC series 8.